-For each individual tax source, this book has attempted to provide estimates for all current tax preferences, including exemptions, deductions, allowances, exclusions, credits, preferential rates, and deferrals.
+For each individual tax source, the preparers of this document have attempted to provide estimates for all current tax preferences, including exemptions, deductions, allowances, exclusions, credits, preferential rates, and deferrals.
 While estimates have not been possible for all, a large portion of the total preferences have been estimated.
 This section presents these estimates of foregone revenue in a single table to show their relative and absolute magnitude.
-Preferential tax treatments reduce government revenue and compete with programs funded by appropriations for state and local resources.
+Preferential tax treatments reduce government revenue and compete with programs funded by appropriations for state and local use.

 There are a number of important distinctions between appropriations and tax preferences.
 Once adopted, tax preferences often receive less scrutiny than appropriations, which must be enacted every year.
-Tax preferences remain effective until a positive action is taken to change them.
-Unlike appropriations, which are for fixed amounts, tax preferences are often open-ended.
+Tax preferences typically remain effective until a positive action is taken to change them.
+Also, unlike appropriations which are for fixed amounts, tax preferences are often open-ended.